nowmozillaclub/TeslaTweets/README.md

 ## Credits

 This project is developed by a bunch of engineering students at NMIMS MPSTME, Mumbai.
 Take a look at the entire list of [contributors](https://github.com/nowmozillaclub/TeslaTweets/graphs/contributors) to see who all have helped with the project.
+The image on top is a photo by [Roberto Nickson](https://unsplash.com/@rpnickson?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/tesla finance?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).

 ## License